 The same day that notice was issued, a county police spokesman publicly denied the no-fly zone was to prevent news helicopters from covering the events.
 “We understand that that’s the perception that’s out there, but it truly is for the safety of pilots,” Sgt.
 Brian Schellman told NBC News.

 Ferguson police were widely criticized for their response following the death of Brown, who was shot by a city police officer, Darren Wilson, on Aug.
 9. Later, under county police command, several reporters were arrested, a TV news crew was tear gassed and some demonstrators were told they weren’t allowed to film officers.
-In early October, a federal judge said the police violated demonstrators’ and journalists’ rights by forcing them to stay in constant motion.
+In early October, a federal judge said the police violated demonstrators’ and news crews’ constitutional rights.

 “Here in the United States of America, police should not be bullying and arresting reporters who are just doing their jobs,” President Barack Obama said Aug.
 14, two days after police confided to federal officials the flight ban was secretly intended to keep media helicopters out of the area.
 “The local authorities, including police, have a responsibility to be transparent and open.”

-The restricted flight zone initially encompassed airspace in a 3.4-mile radius around Ferguson and up to 5,000 feet in altitude, but police agreed to reduce it to 3,000 feet after the FAA’s command center in Warrenton, Virginia, complained to managers in Kansas City that it was impeding traffic into St. Louis.
+The restricted flight zone initially encompassed airspace in a 3.4-mile (5.47-kilometer) radius around Ferguson and up to 5,000 feet (1,500 meters) in altitude, but police agreed to reduce it to 3,000 feet (900 meters) after the FAA’s command center in Warrenton, Virginia, complained to managers in Kansas City that it was impeding traffic into St. Louis.